Alice Meynell: Death and legacy

 Meynell was twice considered for the Poet Laureate of the United Kingdom, on the 1892 death of Alfred, Lord Tennyson and in 1913 to replace Alfred Austin.
 Elizabeth Barrett Browning, her third cousin, was the only other female potential laureate up to that time.
-Neither of these women were given the recognition of this status with the first and only female to hold that honorary post, appointed by the monarch, being Carol Ann Duffy in 2009 -19.
+Neither of these women were given the recognition of this status with the first and only female to hold the post, appointed by the monarch, being Carol Ann Duffy in 2009 -19.

 After a series of illnesses, including migraine and depression, Meynell died on 27 November 1922 aged 75.
 A posthumous collection of her Last Poems was published by Burns and Oates, a year later.
 Meynell is buried at Kensal Green Catholic Cemetery in London.
-There is a London County Council commemorative blue plaque on the front wall of the property at 47 Palace Court, Bayswater, London, W2, where she and her husband once lived.
+There is a London County Council commemorative blue plaque on the front wall of the property at 47 Palace Court, Bayswater, London, W2, where she and her husband once lived, whilst the 2023 play Modest covered Alice and her sister Elizabeth's life from 1874 to 1879.

+Upon Meynell's death, Jeannette Marks wrote, "Like a child my mind has kept step with hers for many years, and like a child it still runs beside her, looking up, using her living words, following her thought.
+In the 'running' I have lost account of time; and now, they say, she is dead...Tribulation, Immortality, the Multitude!"